Conflicts between Iglesia ni Cristo and Members Church of God International: Current relations

 After the suspension of Ang Dating Daan and following multiple court cases, MCGI programs eased in criticizing the INC and slowly started focusing on general preaching.
-Soriano went into exile arising from charges of sexual assault.
+Soriano went into exile arising from charges of sexual assault in Brazil where he would succumb to his death on February 10, 2021 never to have returned to the Philippines.
 The Ang Tamang Daan in turn changed its format and has since introduced new hosts, currently focusing on criticizing the beliefs of other religions rather than to explain their own doctrines.

 Soriano and Leila de Lima

-In August 2015, Soriano expressed his support for Former Justice Secretary and now Senator Leila De Lima on his Twitter account, during the protest held by the INC urging De Lima to resign due to alleged VIP treatment to former INC Minister Isaias Samson during the controversy in the church brought about by Eraño's widow Cristina and son Angel Manalo who were then expelled from the INC. In October 2015, Daniel Razon did an interview with Atty.
+In August 2015, Soriano expressed his support for Former Justice Secretary and former Senator Leila De Lima on his Twitter account, during the protest held by the INC urging De Lima to resign due to alleged VIP treatment to former INC Minister Isaias Samson during the controversy in the church brought about by Eraño's widow Cristina and son Angel Manalo who were then expelled from the INC. In October 2015, Daniel Razon did an interview with Atty.
 Trixie Cruz-Angeles about the case filed by Lowell Menorca II.